gtzan/synthesizers_cs_perspective/README.md

 The following resources are relevant to this course:
 [Resources](resources.md)

+The assignments for the course can be found here:

+1. Assignment 1 (assignment1.md)

 There are several devices that can be used by the students for their projects and just simply playing around:
 [Devices](devices.md)